 One area that you really can’t complain about is the handling.
 The Suzuki’s planted, effortless to turn and really quite stable when you’re pinned out of corners.
 The frame is very telling and that proved a massive help when gunning in and out of corners.
 I felt I could sense everything that was going on through the plush, stock suspension.
 Being honest, I still can’t believe the Gixer clocked the times it did, but it banged in three laps within a tenth of its fastest on the bounce.
 That was impressive, as was the bike’s ground clearance and general comfort.

 I didn’t feel cramped or achy after my session on track, which is a pretty big factor when you’re staring down the barrel of a full day on circuit.
 I just wish the brakes were better because this bike is awesome in every other way.

-Come back this time tomorrow to find out which bike came third in our countdown to find the Ultimate Sports Bike.Enjoy more Fast Bikes reading in the four-weekly magazine.
+Come back this time tomorrow to find out which bike came third in our countdown to find the Ultimate Sports Bike.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.